noormit/noormit.github.io/README.md

  3. Download Git: https://git-scm.com/downloads, and GitHub Desktop: https://desktop.github.com/
  4. Add the downloaded python.exe to the PATH environment variable(by default, add "C:\Python27" to environment variable).
 Then open a terminal window, run "python --version" to check if it is correctly added.
 If Python3 is already installed, to avoid conflicts, change the file name "python.exe" to "python2.exe" in the folder "C:\Python27".
 When we want to run python2 files, just use "python2 *.py".
  5. After setting up the environment variable, we can edit our pages, which end with ".jemdoc", in Visual Studio Code.
- 6. start from creating index.jemdoc file (because github page requires "index.html" as the landing page), then run "python2 jemdoc.py index" to generate index.html.
+ 6. Start from creating index.jemdoc file (because github page requires "index.html" as the landing page), then run "python2 jemdoc.py index" to generate index.html.
  7. Add more *.jemdoc files as other pages.
  8. Add MENU file.
 And add "# jemdoc: menu{MENU}{*.html}" at the beginning of each *.jemdoc file and regenerate the html file.
- 9. Update the GitHub, and forward to customized domain.
+ 9. Update the GitHub, then we should see the results by using the link "https://noormit.github.io".
+This is the default GitHub Page link.
+10. If we already have a domain name, we can forward to the above link.